ankitforcode/ARC/src/README.md

 # Hand Coded Solution for the Abstraction and Reasoning Corpus (ARC)

-This part of the repository contains the implementation of Abstraction and Reasoning Corpus solution using python.
-This was created as per requirement for Assignment 3 for Programming and Tools in Artificial Intelligence Module.
+This part of the repository contains the implementation of *Abstraction and Reasoning Corpus* solution using `python`.
+This was created as per requirement for `Assignment 3` for *Programming and Tools in Artificial Intelligence* Module.
 Here we provide the code that provides the solution for the three input files given as 3 tasks in the ARC.

 The 3 tasks that are solved in this are: